raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

   }
 }
 ```

+[^a-kind-of]: It's only a *kind of* template, to be a 100% honest true-blue template, we would need a language with macros.
+But this is close enough for our purposes today.

 Templates are *de rigeur* in front-end development.
 Here's an example from [Ember], using the handlebars templating language: